How to Make Your Own Bouncy Balls at Home

 These homemade bouncy balls are so easy to make and you only need a few supplies.

-Granted, they don’t bounce like the super bouncy balls that you buy at the store.
+I’ll admit, they don’t bounce like the super bouncy balls that you buy at the store.
 But they’re still really fun to play with and make!
+(DIY always makes it better, right?!)

-Making these bouncy balls is very similar to the process of making slime.
+The entire process for these homemade bouncy balls is very similar to the process of making slime.
 You’ll create a very diluted borax mixture, and them mix it with glue to cause a reaction.
+Both a great projects for kids to learn about chemical reactions.

 The only additional ingredient you will need is corn starch.